Elisabeth Anthony Dexter: World War II

-In 1927, the Dexters moved to Cambridge, Massachusetts when Robert assumed a position with the American Unitarian Association.
+In 1927, the Dexters moved to Cambridge, Massachusetts, when Robert assumed a position with the American Unitarian Association.
 Although Elisabeth worked as a tutor for a time at Radcliffe, her academic career began to fade.
 In the spring of 1941, Elisabeth Dexter joined her husband at the Unitarian Service Committee in Lisbon Portugal.
 Neutral Lisbon was an important haven and port for refugees who had escaped from Vichy France.
-In Lisbon, she assumed increasing responsibility for refugee assistance and she maintained a program to assistant refugees with the paperwork they needed to emigrate.
+In Lisbon, she assumed increasing responsibility for refugee assistance and she maintained a program to assist refugees with the paperwork they needed to emigrate.
 She would remain in Lisbon for most of the remaining years of the war and by 1944, she was European director of the Unitarian Service Committee, which added offices in Geneva and Paris later in the war.
 In Lisbon, she oversaw a relief program to sustain Jewish refugees who were stranded in Portugal in ‘’residence force’’ as they awaited opportunities to emigrate.

 In 1942, she accepted a major role with the Office of Strategic Services to help pass information to the OSS and to recruit Spanish and other refugees to participate in various missions.
-Her code name was Cornette and she reported to OSS officers in Lisbon, London and New York.
+Her code name was Cornette, and she reported to OSS officers in Lisbon, London and New York.
 She was said to have been one of the few people in continental Europe to have been briefed on the precise timing of the Allied landings in North Africa in 1942.

 Later life

 Elisabeth and Robert Dexter resigned from the Unitarian Service Committee in late 1944 and worked for a time with the Church Peace Union.
 After the war, Elisabeth continued with historical research and published her book, ‘’Career Women of America: 1776-1840’’.
 She also worked on a memoir of their work during World War II, “Last Port of Freedom,” but the manuscript was not completed.
-She died in Belmont Massachusetts in 1972.
+She died in Belmont, Massachusetts, in 1972.